KarlSchoch/missour.ai/README.md

 - **Dev traffic proxies through Django.** The Vite dev server proxies `'/api'` to `http://localhost:8000/` to reuse Django's session and CSRF cookies while developing React apps (`frontend/vite.config.js` -> `server.proxy`).
 - **Initial payloads come from Django views.** Each page view returns an `initial_payload` dictionary that gets serialized with `{{ initial_payload|json_script:"initial-payload" }}` and can be read by React via `document.getElementById('initial-payload')`.
 This `initial_payload ` is generated from the view
 - **CSRF stays consistent across fetches.** Frontend code imports `getCsrfToken` from `frontend/src/utils/csrf.js`, ensuring POST/PUT/PATCH requests include the same `csrftoken` cookie Django issued.
+- **Model Environment**: Since this project relies upon calls to external APIs, we have created the infrastructure to bypass these calls and thus incur inference costs.
+To do this, we have created `Manager` Classes that encompass the various AI functionalities (currently only a [`TranscriptionManager`](/missourai_django/transcription/transcription_utils/transcription_manager.py) and  [`TaggingManager`](/missourai_django/transcription/tagging/tagging_manager.py), possibly more capabilities eventually).
+This allows us to centralize any AI calls within one location within the code base, thus simplifying maintenance and mocking.
+While building out initial capabilities, set the `MODEL_ENV` variable within your `.env` file to `dev` to take advantage of mocked responses.
+When you want to do more integration-testing and ensure that your code works well with the model and eventually put the application into production, you can set the `MODEL_ENV` variable to `test` or `prod`

 ### Creating New Pages